Notes on the Geography of Laos: Luang Prabang

 Xiengthong Road is little altered since the French left.

-Colonial houses, too, survive on this peninsula.
+Colonial houses also survive on the peninsula.

 The question is whether to get rid of buildings like this or save them in the name of heritage and tourist dollars.
-The economic argument is probably more persuasive.

 A more recent building with Deco elements.